craigmckeachie/code-academy-notes/src/content/docs/git/git-command-line.md

     <br/>
     <br/>

+    :::note
-    > Note: You won't have to specify the `remote` and `branch`.
+    You won't have to specify the `remote` and `branch`.
 You can just do the following:

     ```
     git push
     ```